 Good Sports has been proven to reduce harm and positively influence health behaviors, as well as strengthen club membership and boost participation.

 We work together with clubs to prevent and minimise the harm caused by alcohol and other drugs.
-The Good Sports program is a preventive health initiative.
-It’s implemented voluntarily through community sporting clubs; helping clubs to promote healthier, safer and family-friendly environments and behaviours.
+The Good Sports program is implemented voluntarily through community sporting clubs; helping clubs to promote healthier, safer and more family-friendly environments.

 The core Good Sports program has been helping community sporting clubs to control the use of alcohol and to promote healthy behaviors — such as healthy eating and smoke free environments — for nearly two decades.

-Implemented in almost 9,000 community sporting clubs, Good Sports is supported by the latest evidence and has the scope and experience to facilitate health behavior change and enhance participation to improve population health and strengthen the sustainability of grass roots clubs.
+Implemented in almost 9,000 community sporting clubs, Good Sports is supported by the latest evidence and has the scope and experience to deliver positive outcomes, improve the health of communities and strengthen the sustainability of grass roots clubs.

-Good Sports is well positioned within the peak sporting structure in Australia.
-The program actively collaborates with sporting organisations, federal, state and local governments, and health promotion agencies to reduce the misinformation and stigma about alcohol and other drugs and improve the health of Australian communities.
+Good Sports works in partnership with sporting organisations, federal, state and local governments, and health promotion agencies to reduce the misinformation and stigma about alcohol and other drugs and improve the health of Australian communities.

-Organisations and others with which Good Sports has collaborated include the federal Department of Health, VicHealth, the Traffic Accident Commission, the nib Foundation, liquor licensing agencies, Regional Sports Assemblies, national and state sporting organisations, local leagues and associations, QUIT, beyondblue and Nutrition Australia.
+We’re proud to have worked with organisations including, the federal Department of Health, VicHealth, the Traffic Accident Commission, the nib Foundation, liquor licensing agencies, Regional Sports Assemblies, national and state sporting organisations, local leagues and associations, QUIT, beyondblue and Nutrition Australia.

 Good Sports plays a central role in supporting clubs to keep people active, healthy, socially connected and safe.
-It is an excellent example of a how we can prevent and minimise the harm caused by alcohol and other drugs, promote healthy behaviours, enhance participation, and support club integrity and sustainability.
+It’s an excellent example of a how we can prevent and minimise the harm caused by alcohol and other drugs, promote healthy behaviours, enhance participation, and support club integrity and sustainability.